neotericdesign/rehearsal/README.md

 ## Rehearsal Banner View Helper

-The rehearsal banner will appear in the configured Rehearsal.config.env, :staging by default
+The rehearsal banner will appear in environments configured in `banner_envs`

-In your view templates (for example, in your layout), you can insert the banner:

 ```erb
 <body>
   <!-- You can use multi-line HTML/erb with a block... -->

   <%= rehearsal_banner do %>
     Put a message here with <%= link_to 'a link', '/to/somewhere' %>
   <% end %>